sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 ~~~
 {: .source}

-Now let's try with the simplest `Z->ee` example.
+Now let's try with the simplest `DYtoee` example.
 ~~~
 import model sm
-generate p p > z, z > e+ e-
+generate p p > e+ e-
-output ZtoEE
+output standalone-drellyan-mll50
 ~~~
 {: .output}

 First line tells MadGraph that you would like to use the UFO model named `sm` for calculations.
-Second line defines which physics process to generate, and in this particular example you are asking for the process where two "quarks from proton" produce a Z boson and then decays into an electron and a positron.
+Second line defines which physics process to generate, and in this particular example you are asking for the process where two "quarks from proton" produce a Z/gamma* mediators and then decays into an electron and a positron.
 Keep in mind that the calculations are performed on "two quarks" and not "two protons".
 The information which translates "protons -> quarks" actually come from PDF.
-Last line sets the output directory for the computation results.
+Last line sets the output directory for the computation results, M50 is to indicate the dilepton mass phase space cut we are about to apply in a few minutes.

-Now start the computation with :
+Now launch!
 ~~~
 launch
 ~~~